surfacesyntacticud/guidelines/content/docs/language/mandarin chinese/syntaxic/serial_verbs_construction.md

 ## Remarks
-When a clause act as a "manner" modifier clause, we don't know YET if it should be a comp:svc (from first to second verb) or a mod@manner (from second to first).
-At the moment (25 sept 2023), we annotate them as comp:svc, but we know it might be wrong.
+When a clause act as a "manner" modifier clause, we don't know YET if it should be a compound:svc (from first to second verb) or a mod@manner (from second to first).
+At the moment (25 sept 2023), we annotate them as compound:svc, but we know it might be wrong.

 Example:
     - 我打电话告诉他。